Pyrole-2002/OG_Vault/Competitive Programming/Graphs/Strong Orientation.md

 - A strong orientation of an undirected graph is an assignment of a direction to each edge that makes it a [[Connected Components#Kosaraju Algorithm|Strongly Connected Component]].
 - This cannot be done to every graph.
 For example, a graph containing a [[Bridges & Articulation Points|Bridge]] can't be strongly oriented as it will become crossable in only one direction.
 - Consider a [[DFS]] through a bridgeless connected graph.
 Clearly, we will each vertex.
+Since there are no bridges,